ZuploZuplo

 Logger

-The Logger interface provides structured logging capabilities throughout your Zuplo API gateway.
+The Logger interface provides structured logging capabilities throughout your Zuplo Gateway.
 The logger is accessible via the context.log property and supports multiple log levels.

 Interface